tamers/hobo_omniauth/README.markdown

 You may use more than one provider, but if a user signs in with two different providers, two different user accounts will be created; they will not be associated.
 If your user model doesn't allow duplicate names or email addresses, you may get errors instead.

+There is a sample application that uses the MultiAuth strategy at https://github.com/Hobo/hobo_omniauth_multiauth_example.

 #### MultiAuth

 This strategy allows a user to sign in with multiple providers and/or with the standard Hobo username/password pair.